spiechu/symfony-commons-bundle/README.md

 ## Bundle rules

 1. Every feature is disabled by default.
-2. You only enable what you need.
+You only enable what you need.
-3. No event listeners hanging around when unneeded.
+2. No event listeners hanging around when unneeded.
-4. Provide sane defaults and extensive customisation possibilities.
+3. Provide sane defaults and extensive customisation possibilities.
-5. Every file runs on `declare(strict_types=1);`.

 ## Features